elabftw/elabdoc/doc/metadata.rst

 radio
 """""
-A radio input similar to select but all options are immediatly visible.
+A radio input similar to select but all options are immediately visible.

 date
 """"